-If not regularly cleaned, or if poorly cleaned, the humidifier can be perfect breeding hearth for bacteria.
+If not regularly cleaned, or if poorly cleaned, the humidifier can be a perfect breeding hearth for bacteria.

 On a regular basis, clean the humidifier by removing all removable components.
 Use cleaning ingredients like vinegar and rinse thoroughly.
 Distilled vinegar is the best household choice used in humidifier cleaning.
 Its ability to remove deposited masses of calcium makes it the best option.
-It has a less pungent smell compared to the regular vinegar.
+It has a less pungent smell compared to regular vinegar.

 Disinfect the humidifier